kartik-v/php-date-formatter/README.md

 timestamp to database in one format, but displaying it on client or html forms in another format.
 Maintaining a consistent PHP Date time format for both server side and client side validation should help in building extensible applications with various PHP frameworks easily.

+The latest release of the library is v1.3.1.
+Check the [CHANGE LOG](https://github.com/kartik-v/php-date-formatter/blob/master/CHANGE.md) for details.

 ## Features

 - Parse date/time strings or a Date object, and convert it into Javascript Date Object by passing any of the [PHP DateTime formats](http://php.net/manual/en/function.date.php).